angusmillar/Deprecated-Pyro/README.md

 `Pyro.ConsoleServer\App_Data\Connectons.config`

 You may also like to change the `ServiceBaseURL` property which is the endpoint the FHIR server will run from.
-This can be done in the file:
+The default is `http://localhost:8888/fhir` This can be changed in the file:

 `Pyro.ConsoleServer\App_Data\PyroApp.config`

-Below is the documentation about this property:
+Below is the documentation about the property:

-Command: ServiceBaseURL
+*Command:* `ServiceBaseURL`

-Value: URL String
+*Value:* URL String

-Description: This setting sets the service's Service Base URL and must match the URL where the service is hosted.
+*Description:* This setting sets the service's Service Base URL and must match the URL where the service is hosted.
 This is the URL that will host the FHIR API.
 Care must be taken changing this URL post the service being in operation as the physical Resources and the search indexes in the database, and any external references with still have the previous URL reference.
 In practice, all Resource would need to be updated and recommitted if this was to change.
 Simply changing the setting here does not initiate the updating of all these references.

 **Production Environment**